amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/60_add_custom_gui/30_customized_ui.md

 ## Update LandingView

-The `LandindView` is the view displayed when the application starts.
+The `LandingView` is the view displayed when the application starts.
 It routes toward a login screen or the Landmark list based on user signin attribute.

-We update `LandingView` to make use of `CutomLoginView` with this code update:
+We update `LandingView` to make use of `CustomLoginView` with this code update:

 ```swift
 // .wrappedValue is used to extract the Bool from Binding<Bool> type